Vice President, Auxiliary Services

 Stephen Turco, General Manager Barnes & Noble at Boston University, joined the BU Bookstore in January of 2005.
 As general manager, Steve is responsible for managing one of New England’s finest academic bookstores serving students, faculty and staff.
 Prior to joining Barnes and Noble Education, Steve held various retail management positions for Montgomery Ward and Target Stores.

 Chris Mathieu, Director of Finance & Business, joined the University in 2003.
 Chris is the lead fiscal and budget officer for Auxiliary Services’ finance and business functions.
-He provides leadership, oversight and coordination of all finance, budget and administrative functions, analysis, reporting, and planning within Auxiliary Services.
+Chris provides leadership, oversight and coordination of all finance, budget and administrative functions, analysis, reporting, and planning within Auxiliary Services.
 Chris has a wide variety of experience having worked for the Comptroller’s Office, the College of Arts and Sciences Business Office, and Operations within BUMC Facilities Management and Auxiliary Services.

-Kevin Dawber, Financial Analyst, joined the University in 2014 with over three years of experience in private sector accounting & finance.
+Kevin Dawber, Senior Financial Analyst, joined the University in 2014 with over three years of experience in private sector accounting & finance.
 Kevin provides support to all units throughout Auxiliary Services focusing on day-to-day accounting functions and various business processes.

 Louise Russell, Assistant to the Vice President for Auxiliary Services, joined the University in 2012 with over 35 years of administrative experience in both academia and the private sector.
 Louise oversees the Office of Auxiliary Services administrative functions.